 Thank you for thinking about training with us!

 All of our training is exciting and engaging, rigorous, and of high quality.
 We never expect anyone to walk into our training with all the skills, knowledge, and experience needed for the role, but we do expect participants to be reflective and adaptable in their approach when on the course.
 As an applicant, you will be interviewed to let you know a bit more about the role you are training for, and for us to get to know you a bit better.
 At the end of each course a final assessment takes place before we award accreditation.
-Once accredited, you will be able to work in your chosen area using the name, the quality assurance, and the marketing resources of the British Humanist Association.
+Once accredited, you will be able to work in your chosen area using the name, the quality assurance, and the marketing resources of Humanists UK.

 Our ceremonies training is currently divided into three ceremony types: funerals, weddings, and namings.
 Please click here to learn more about our training, the qualities needed to become a successful celebrant, and our application process.
 Our ceremonies training covers a comprehensive range of topics including how to structure a ceremony, how to build rapport in your first meeting, interviewing and writing techniques, and vocal and presentation skills.
 Every ceremony you take as a celebrant will be unique, and the training will support you in finding your unique voice in this extremely rewarding area of work.
 On successful completion of the training, you will be part of the Humanist Ceremonies network, a supportive community of celebrants locally and nationally.

 Non-religious pastoral support